 - Quercus phelos (Willow oak) - 40-75ft, salt tolerant + drought resistant, full sun

 See a more complete list of recommended trees for the mid-Atlantic area here.
+See the images below for ideas on protecting new trees from deer damage.

 Have trouble with deer?
 See the images below for ideas on how to protect young tree plantings.